Coding Speech through Vocal Tract Kinematics: Experiments Results

-We evaluate the proposed articulatory encodec in different aspects to validate each part of the framework -- universality of articulatory encoding, \ref{sec/univ_aai}, information conservation in encoding-decoding (or resynthesis) \ref{sec/resynth}, and disentanglement of speaker embedding by speaker identity encoding \ref{sec/spkid}.
+We evaluate the proposed SPARC in different aspects to validate each part of the framework -- universality of articulatory encoding (\ref{sec/univ_aai}), information conservation in encoding-decoding (\ref{sec/resynth}), multilingual generalization (\ref{sec/multiling}), and disentanglement of speaker identity encoding (\ref{sec/spkid}).